Natashina/Module-12-Challenge/README.md

 The Demographics Info panel shows all the key-value pairs of the selected individual.
 Object.entries() JavaScript method is used to iterate through the keys and values of an object.

 BuildCharts function is used to build three charts.
-Some features were discovered, such as "result" variable is not an Array.
+Some features were discovered, such as "result" variable is not an Array, it is an object.
-Therefore a new variables has been created
+Therefore a new variable big-array has been created:

 var big_array = [];